January 28, 2025

 Pros

-- Time saving: Rather than spending time on rewiring, the swing arm method allows you to simply connect the new IO modules directly to the existing PLC-5 IO chassis with the use of an IO adapter plate, conversion modules, and pre-wired cables.
-The wiring of a single PLC can be completed in less than 10 minutes.
+• Time saving: Rather than spending time on rewiring, the swing arm method allows you to simply connect the new IO modules directly to the existing PLC-5 IO chassis with the use of an IO adapter plate, conversion modules, and pre-wired cables.
+A technician can complete the wiring of a single PLC in less than 10 minutes.

-- Reduces errors: Because the same swing arms will be fitted to the new system, there is a reduced chance of errors occurring when rewiring.
+• Reduced error: Fitting the same swing arms to the new system reduces the chance of errors during rewiring.

-- Unlikely damage: The chance of breakage is reduced since the wires will not be worked on individually.
+• Unlikely damage: There is a reduced chance of breakage since the wires will not be worked on individually.

 Cons